 Located walking distance from downtown Athens is the Lamar Dodd School of Art Thomas Street Art Complex.
 Thomas Street has a woodshop, metal fabrication shop, foundry, and jewelry studios with enameling, raising room, soldering stations and casting facilities.

 The Lamar Dodd School of Art's Main Art Building is housed in a spacious, eco-conscious building located on east campus in close proximity to other facilities dedicated to the arts on campus including the Hugh Hodgson School of Music, the University of Georgia

 The graduate ceramic studios are housed in a new, spacious 15,000 sq. ft. building built in 2012 adjacent to the main School of Art building.
 All undergraduate studios, faculty studios, and kilns are in this space.

-The Object Lab at Lamar Dodd School of Art is a digital design and fabrication output space available as a campus-wide resource to support students in creative making and innovative use of tools and technology.
-This experimental space helps push boundaries between digital and physical media.
+The Object Lab at Lamar Dodd School of Art is a digital design and fabrication output space available exclusively to School of Art students, faculty, and staff for the purpose of creative practice and academic research.

 Housed in the Lamar Dodd School of Art Main Building on east campus and the Broad Street complex on north campus the Painting and Drawing area occupy over 17,500 sq. ft. of floor space.
 Nearly all of our studios offer natural lighting and excellent ventilation.